laravel/vapor-docs/1.0/projects/deployments.md

 ],
 ```

-In case your application does not contain yet a `config/vapor.php` file, you can create it  using the `vendor:publish` Artisan command:
+If your application doesn't contain a `vapor` configuration file, you can publish it using the `vendor:publish` Artisan command:

 ```
 php artisan vendor:publish --tag=vapor-config
 ```

 :::warning Performance Penalty

 Due to the serverless nature of applications powered by Vapor, assets served from the root domain are not cacheable at the client-side and they are served using Laravel routes.
 Therefore, you should only serve assets that absolutely must be served from the root domain as there is a slight performance penalty for doing so.
 :::

 ### Dot Files As Assets

-If for some reason you need to public directory's dot files to be interpreted as assets, you should set the `dot-files-as-assets` key to `true` in your `vapor.yml` file:
+Typically, "dot" files are not uploaded to the AWS CloudFront CDN by Vapor.
+However, if you need the public directory's dot files to be uploaded as assets, you should set the `dot-files-as-assets` key to `true` in your `vapor.yml` file:

 ```yml
 id: 1